 An invitation letter for a super visa must include:

-A statement of commitment from the host (child or grandchild in Canada) to financially support the visitor for the duration of their stay.
+• A statement of commitment from the host (child or grandchild in Canada) to financially support the visitor for the duration of their stay.

-Proof of the host’s Canadian citizenship or permanent resident status.
+• Proof of the host’s Canadian citizenship or permanent resident status.

-Details about the host’s family, including names and dates of birth of all household members.
+• Details about the host’s family, including names and dates of birth of all household members.

-A description of the purpose of the visit and the relationship between the host and the visitor.
+• A description of the purpose of the visit and the relationship between the host and the visitor.

-The planned duration of the stay and where the visitor will reside in Canada.
+• The planned duration of the stay and where the visitor will reside in Canada.

 Grasping these major factors and preparation will help an applicant, together with his family, to make the application process less hectic and stressful.

 While choosing Visitor Visa Insurance Canada, look for comprehensive health insurance that takes into consideration health, hospitalization, and repatriation coverage.
 Make sure that a minimum of $100,000 is provided as basic coverage and that it is available for at least one year.
-That makes it prudent, too, to purchase a policy that gives flexibility while travel plans may change.
-We helped Emily, whose mother came from abroad, pick one that would no less cover pre-existing conditions so her mom felt secure throughout her visit.
+That makes it prudent, too, to purchase a policy that gives flexibility when travel plans may change.
+We helped Emily, whose mother came from abroad, pick one that would cover pre-existing conditions so her mom felt secure throughout her visit.

 Comparing Visitor Insurance Plans efficiently requires that you understand your specific needs and what each plan entails.
 We highly encourage all of our clients to seriously reflect on the coverage limits, deductibles, and exclusions.
-In this, Canadian LIC can help you in comparing these plans.
+In this, Canadian LIC can help you compare these plans.
 Take, for example, Lisa and her father.
 We helped them compare a few of the plans by pointing out the differences in the coverage and what these choices would mean to her, hence allowing Lisa to be confident in making her decision.

 Canadian LIC not only helps you buy the right insurance but also stands by your side during your claims.
 Reach out to our team for assistance with paperwork, communication with the insurance provider, and seamless claims processing.
 For instance, when our client Tom’s father needed unexpected medical treatment during his stay, we helped Tom navigate the claims process, greatly reducing stress and facilitating a quick resolution.